Juliocesar-sec/Network-Porifolio/Network-Tools/WireShark/Report.md

 The ARP request was sent as a broadcast because the sender did not yet know the MAC address associated with the target IPv4 address.

-Ethernet Frame Analysis
+**Ethernet Frame Analysis**

 The Ethernet II frame encapsulated the ARP packet and provided Layer 2 addressing information required for communication on the local network.

 Wireshark displayed the frame details in three sections:

-Packet List Pane — Summary of captured packets
-Packet Details Pane — Protocol and frame information Packet Bytes Pane — Raw hexadecimal frame data
+1.Packet List Pane — Summary of captured packets 2.Packet Details Pane — Protocol and frame information 3.Packet Bytes Pane — Raw hexadecimal frame data

 ## **3B — Analyze the ARP Reply Frame**